60 Best Disney Characters Of All Time, Ranked

 28. Moana

 Although ably assisted by the demigod Maui, Moana is one of the rare Disney princesses who doesn't need to be saved by a man, and her adventurous spirit and determination prove that she is more than capable of fending for herself.
-As the daughter of the Chief of Motanui, Moana finds herself torn between a sense of duty to the island that looks to her for leadership, and the mysterious, undeniable pull of the ocean.
+As the daughter of the chief of Motanui, Moana finds herself torn between a sense of duty to the island that looks to her for leadership and the mysterious, undeniable pull of the ocean.
 Her strength to see things through is one of her most admirable qualities, making her one of the most aspirational Disney characters.

 27. Belle

 With her head buried in a book and a strong desire to see the world beyond the confines of her small village, Belle is a character who instantly resonates with audiences.
 As she rebuffs the advances of the loutish Gaston, Belle is sometimes lauded as a feminist icon – something that the live-action remake leans into even more.
-Belle's ability to see the good in everyone, even her would-be captor, shows that she has a kind nature, but she's also outspoken and determined to stand up for those she loves.
+The hero of "Beauty and the Beast," Belle's ability to see the good in everyone, even her would-be captor, shows that she has a kind nature, but she's also outspoken and determined to stand up for those she loves.
 The passivity of some of the earlier Disney princesses is now a distant memory, and Belle is one of the characters who ushers in this change.

 26. Captain Hook

 While there are certainly more terrifying villains than Captain Hook, few have his style and showmanship, and this is what earns him his place as one of the best Disney characters.
-There is an element of the theatrical to this mustache-twirling pirate, who is frequently out-witted and out-maneuvered by everyone from the impish Peter Pan, to a tenacious crocodile with a personal vendetta against him.
-Captain Hook is a character that relies more upon slapstick than scares, but his humorous antics are what set him apart from many of the other villains.
+There is an element of the theatrical to this mustache-twirling pirate, who is frequently out-witted and out-maneuvered by everyone from the impish Peter Pan to a tenacious crocodile with a personal vendetta against him.
+Captain Hook is a character who relies more upon slapstick than scares, but his humorous antics are what set him apart from many of the other villains.

 25. Kronk